New speakers are added continuously. Please check back to see the latest updates to the agenda.

 He was a co-founder of the ebook pioneer Versaware and has helped major publishers with their digital initiatives – companies like McGraw-Hill, Cengage, Taylor & Francis, Simon & Schuster, Jones & Bartlett, Encyclopedia Britannica and many others.

 This blending of communications and high-technology began when Sol created the first nationally-syndicated computer-focused radio show.
-He also introduced the first consumer computer with a built-in CD-ROM, was a pioneer in multimedia and emerging digital technologies and then active...
+He also introduced the first consumer computer with a built-in CD-ROM, was a pioneer in multimedia and emerging digital technologies and then...
 Read More.

 Bill Rosenblatt is president of GiantSteps Media Technology Strategies (www.giantstepsmts.com), a consulting firm whose clients include content providers and digital media technology companies.
 Bill bridges the gaps between business and technology in the digital media world.
-He brings content providers expertise in areas such as digital rights management, content management and distribution, cross-media strategy, and digital product strategy, and he provides technology vendors with market strategy, business development, and product management services.
+He brings content providers expertise in areas such as digital copyright, content management and distribution, cross-media strategy, content business models, and digital product strategy; and he provides technology vendors with market strategy, business development, and product management services.
 His publishing clients have included McGraw-Hill, Readers Digest, Pearson, Associated Press, Wolters Kluwer, Rodale, Houghton Mifflin, and Taylor & Francis.

 Susan Ruszala is the President of NetGalley, which provides secure digital galleys to a growing community of professional readers in North America, the UK and Australia.
 Over 200 publishers and nearly 75,000 reviewers, media, booksellers, librarians and bloggers are using the service to discover and review upcoming books.
 Susan has been launching, pitching and polishing publishing technology ventures for over 15 years, the last five years as part of the NetGalley team.
 Susan is a frequent speaker at industry events, including recently at Digital Book World, FutureBook (London), and Booknet Canada’s Technology Forum.